MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 > [!div class="checklist"]
 >
 > - **Step 1: Set up a SQL Managed Instance.** Contoso needs an existing managed instance to which the on-premises SQL Server database will migrate.
-> - **Step 2: Migrate with Azure Database Migration Service.** Contoso migrates the app database with the Azure Database Migration Service.
+> - **Step 2: Migrate via Azure Database Migration Service.** Contoso migrates the app database via Azure Database Migration Service.
 > - **Step 3: Provision web apps.** Contoso provisions the two web apps.
 > - **Step 4: Set up Azure DevOps.** Contoso creates a new Azure DevOps project, and imports the Git repo.
 > - **Step 5: Configure connection strings.** Contoso configures connection strings so that the web tier web app, the WCF service web app, and the SQL instance can communicate.